Skip to main content

 Document version key

 Mongoose assigns each document a version when created.
 You can disable Mongoose from versioning your documents by setting the versionKey option of a model to false.
-It is to disable this unless you are an advanced user.
+It is not recommended to disable this unless you are an advanced user.

 const ProfileSchema = new Schema(